FindElement by XPath in Selenium

 Find Element Find Elements

-Find element by XPath will only find one web element It will find a collection of elements whose match the locator strategy.
+Find Element by XPath will only find one web element It will find a collection of elements that match the locator strategy